RuomuZ/Fabflix/README.md

 - # Master/Slave
     - #### Include the filename/path of all code/configuration files in GitHub of routing queries to Master/Slave SQL. proxySQLConfigCommand.txt under the root directory.
 This file include all the commands I need to install and configure the proxySQL as a query router and a load balancer.
+Note that when insert monitor and user into the proxySQL, the mysql database need to have a corresponding users.
+The proxySQL open 6032 for admin, and 6033 for ouside connections.
     - #### How read/write requests were routed to Master/Slave SQL?
-    I configured proxySQL as a query router for both of my master and slave server.
+    I configured proxySQL as query routers for both of my master and slave server.
+There are proxySQL services on both master and slave instance.
 The proxySQL check the read_only variable regularly to see if a server is writable or not.
 The proxySQL will based on several regular expression query rules that I defined.
 For example, if a query is like "^insert.*", it will be redirect to only master server.
 I only need to modified the port of the url in the context.xml file from 3306 to 6033.
 Also, the proxySQL does the load balancer job as well.

+IMPORTANT: In order to bypass the reCaptcha, I pass a parameter test=x in my JMeter login task.

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.